Which countries are on the red list?

 When is the next update to the red list?

-The next announcement is expected to take place on 6, 7 or 8 October.
-Rumours have circulated that the list will be slashed to a much smaller number of countries, but this has yet to be confirmed by the government.
+The next announcement is expected to take place on or around 28 October.

 Join our new commenting forum